Affordable Residential and Commercial Roofing Company In Cincinnati

 roofline gable

 You probably do not climb up onto your roof very often.
-(We roofing professionals generally do not encourage it.)
-Since you are not up there, you likely do not have intimate knowledge of what is up there.
+(We roofing professionals generally do not encourage it, so please don’t.)
+Since you are not up there, you likely do not have intimate knowledge of what it is like up there.
 No worries!
 We have you covered.
-Here are six things you might not know about your roof.
+Here are four things you might not know about your roof, that might be good for you to know.
+(And we’ll save you the risky trip up there to look for yourself!)

 The roof decking needs to be strong, because it supports the weight of the entire system of the roofing.
 It is the base that sits on the trusses – the structural bones of your attic.
-The roof decking covers the rafters and supports the weight of the shingle.
+The roof decking covers the rafters and supports the weight of the shingles.
 It is usually made of plywood or oriented strand board (OSB).
+The materials that most people think of as the “roof”, such as shingles or tiles, are actually laid on top of your roof’s decking.
+This decking is what the tiles, shingles, or other rooftop materials are protecting.

-It may seem obvious to put more material on top of your current roof, in the event of a leak.
-A double-layered roof is too heavy, though, and just covers up the rotting material, which lets the problem worsen.
+It may seem obvious to put more material on top of your current roof in the event of a leak, with the thinking that adding a solid layer on top should do the trick.
+It’s a nice idea, but it’s a bad practice.
+A double-layered roof is too heavy, and just covers up the rotting material, which lets the problem worsen over time.
+You’ve made it look better, but not solved the (literally) underlying issue.
+In some cases, a second set of shingles can be put down over an existing layer of shingles, but it simply isn’t the best practice.

 Why Might You Need To Repair Those Box Gutters?